Devamitta/devamitta.github.io/install_andoid.md

 Download and install GoldenDict from the [Google Play Store](https://play.google.com/store/apps/details?id=mobi.goldendict.android.free)

-Using any file manager, copy the DPD folder into GoldenDict folder.
+Using any file manager, copy the DPD folder into the GoldenDict folder.
 You can find that in the root directory, or on your SD card if you have one.

 ![image](https://user-images.githubusercontent.com/64521731/152172120-961947a1-576b-4e23-9a62-fee5466bbd78.png)